-4. If no wages, tips, and other compensation on line 2 are subject to social security or Medicare tax . . .
+4. If no wages, tips, and other compensation are subject to social security or Medicare tax . . .

 If no wages, tips, and other compensation on line 2 are subject to social security or Medicare tax, check the box on line 4.
 If this question does not apply to you, leave the box blank.
 For more information about exempt wages, see section 15 of Pub.
 15 (Circular E) and section 4 of Pub.
-15-A, Employer's Supplemental Tax Guide.
+15-A.

-If you are a government employer, wages you pay are not automatically exempt from social security cauтion and Medicare taxes.
-Your employees may be covered by law or by a voluntary Section 218 Agreement with SSA.
+If you are a government employer, wages you pay are not automatically exempt from social security and Medicare taxes.
+Your employees may be covered by law or by a voluntary Section 218 Agreement with the SSA.
 For more information, see Pub.
 963, Federal-State Reference Guide.